Anyone out there who is making music dealt with placements/licensing? How did you get it rolling, who with, etc?

 who owns the publishing? that's who the licensing company would talk with - or, more likely, their representative, whoever admins their rights.

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Wednesday, 2 October 2019 03:02 (nine months ago) link
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Wednesday, 2 October 2019 03:02 (eleven months ago) link

 who owns the publishing?